-EARTH focuses on promoting and engaging in outdoor, environmental sustainability practices on campus and in the community.
-EARTH also provides opportunities for students to learn about the relationships between food, the environment and local food producers.
-EARTH sends out volunteers to various campus and community gardens that need maintenance such as the Lawrence Community Orchard, the Just Food garden, and the Sprague Apartment gardens.
+Earth focuses on promoting and engaging in outdoor, environmental sustainability practices on campus and in the community.
+Earth also provides opportunities for students to learn about the relationships between food, the environment and local food producers.
+Earth sends out volunteers to various campus and community gardens that need maintenance such as the Lawrence Community Orchard, the Just Food garden, and the Sprague Apartment gardens.

-Program Coordinators: Laura Phillips and Sydney Becker
+Program Coordinator: Laura Phillips and Sydney Becker

 Interested in getting involved in the KU Student Garden?
 Become a KU Student Gardener!

 KU Student Gardeners program run by our Earth program allows students to take on more responsibility as a volunteer in the Campus Garden.
 The Earth Campus Garden is a 1,600 square foot garden on West campus that is designed to produce food for KU.
 All the produce goes to the campus cupboard and becomes available to our KU community for free.